dvdvideo1234/GearAssemblyTool/readme.md

    ( Constraint type different than "Free spawn" ).
 You can also clear it any time by pointing to the world and using IN_SPEED ( Def: Shift ) + click IN_ATTACK2 ( Def: Right mouse button ).

-Q: You said this thing is pretty mush like the TA, which settings are the same?
-A: The handling of Bodygroup/Skin selection, Mass, Gear's physical properties, Ghosting and stuff, Error logging, Screens, Translations and Data export/selection.

 Q: I want to stack a gearbox relative to trace forward, but the gear tooth is directly placed on the angle forward vector.
 This makes the tool stack gears where the teeth are inside each other.
 What should I do?